Triviality of the $J_4$-equivalence among homology 3-spheres: Introduction

 The paper is organized as follows.
 In Section \ref{sec2}, we recall and use computational tools developed by Morita in \cite{mor} and Kawazumi and Kuno in \cite{KK}, and we build the element $\varphi$.
 We also discuss the complexity of the construction of such an element.
 In Section \ref{sec3}, we define $J_4$-equivalence and explain how the fact that $\lambda(J_4)= \mathbb{Z}$ implies the triviality of $J_4$-equivalence on $\mathcal{S}(3)$.
 Finally, the computer program used to claim some equalities in Section \ref{sec2} is given and explained in appendix \ref{appA}.

-\begin{ack} I would like to thank my advisor, Gwénaël Massuyeau, for guiding and supporting me throughout this work, and the members of the forum ask.sagemaths.org for their answers to my questions. \end{ack}
+\begin{ack} I would like to thank my advisor, Gwénaël Massuyeau, for guiding and supporting me throughout this work, the members of the forum ask.sagemaths.org for their answers to my questions, and the reviewer for his thoughtful comments. \end{ack}